axieinfinity/ronin-documentation/docs/node-operators/faq.md

 ### 8. If there is a node or bridge upgrade, how do I get this information?
 Latest version of Ronin and its changelog are always available at [Ronin release](https://github.com/axieinfinity/ronin/releases).
 Stay up-to-date with Ronin upgrades by joining our Discord community.

 ### 9. How much time do I have to upgrade my nodes?
-What happens if I don't do it in time?
+What if I don't do it in time?
 Upgrades are usually backwards-compatible.
 It can contain performance improvements, bug fixes or new features.
 It's recommended that every node is upgraded as soon as possible.

 An upgrade, however, can also be a hardfork, which is usually not backwards-compatible.
 If your node fails to upgrade before a hardfork block occurs, the data on your node can differ from that on the network.
 Therefore, it's critical to upgrade your node before a hardfork occurs.
 All Ronin-planned hardforks are announced seven days in advance on our Discord and [Ronin Substack](https://roninblockchain.substack.com/).